William Brouncker, 2nd Viscount Brouncker: Biography

 William obtained a DM at the University of Oxford in 1647.
 Until 1660 he played no part in public life: being a staunch Royalist, he felt it best to live quietly and devote himself to his mathematical studies.
 He was one of the founders and the first president of the Royal Society.
 In 1662, he became chancellor to Queen Catherine, then head of the Saint Catherine's Hospital.

-He was appointed one of the commissioners of the Royal Navy in 1664, and his career thereafter can be traced in the Diary of Samuel Pepys; despite their frequent disagreements, Samuel Pepys on the whole respected Brouncker more than most of his other colleagues, writing in 1668 that "in truth he is the best of them".
+He was appointed one of the commissioners of the Royal Navy in 1664, and his career thereafter can be traced in the Diary of Samuel Pepys; despite their frequent disagreements, Samuel Pepys on the whole respected Brouncker more than most of his other colleagues, writing on 25 August 1668 that "the truth is, he is the best man of them all".

 Although his attendance at the Royal Society had become infrequent, and he had quarrelled with some of his fellow members, he was nonetheless greatly displeased to be deprived of the presidency in 1677.
 He was commissioner for executing the office of Lord High Admiral of England from 1679.

 Abigail Williams

-Brouncker never married, but lived for many years with the actress Abigail Williams (much to Pepys' disgust) and left most of his property to her.
+Brouncker never married, but lived for many years with the actress Abigail Williams (much to Samuel Pepys' disgust) and left most of his property to her.
 She was the daughter of Sir Henry Clere (died 1622), first and last of the Clere Baronets, and the estranged wife of John Williams, otherwise Cromwell, second son of Sir Oliver Cromwell, and first cousin to the renowned Oliver Cromwell.
 She and John had a son and a daughter.
-The fire of 1673 which destroyed the Royal Navy Office started in her private closet: this is unlikely to have improved her relations with Samuel Pepys, whose private apartments were also destroyed in the blaze.
+The fire of 1673 which destroyed the Royal Navy Office started in her private closet: this is unlikely to have improved her relations with Pepys, whose private apartments were also destroyed in the blaze.

 On Brouncker's death in 1684, his title passed to his brother Henry, one of the most detested men of the era.
 William left him almost nothing in his will "for reasons I think not fit to mention".